meltheadorable/sortify/README.md

 #Sortify

-Sortify was grown out of a need to have a clean, safe, and simple way to allow user-supplied sorting options in rails.
+Sortify helps you handle user-provided sort options in Rails apps.

 > :warning: Sortify is in the very early stages of development right now, has no tests and could introduce breaking changes.
 Use at your own risk.